HousewareHQ/dbt_stripe_metrics/README.md

 ```

-# 🗄 Which databases are supported?
+# 🗄 Which warehouses are supported?
 This package has been tested on BigQuery, Snowflake.